GfSE/SpecIF/README.md

 1. The **documentation of SpecIF** is available in the [documentation](https://github.com/GfSE/SpecIF/tree/master/documentation) folder of this repository.
 2. The **SpecIF logo** is defined in the [logo](https://github.com/GfSE/SpecIF/tree/master/logo) section.
 3. The **SpecIF JSON-schema and constraint checker** is defined in the sub-repository https://github.com/GfSE/SpecIF-Schema.
-4. The **SpecIF class definitions** to define a set of standardized terms and definitions with fixed and well-defined semantics is located in the sub-repository https://github.com/GfSE/SpecIF-Class-Definitions.
+4. The **SpecIF vocabulary and class definitions** to define a set of standardized terms and definitions with fixed and well-defined semantics is located in the sub-repository https://github.com/GfSE/SpecIF-Class-Definitions.
-5. A **vocabulary**, defining terms used for SpecIF class definitions is located in the [vocabulary](https://github.com/GfSE/SpecIF/tree/master/vocabulary) section as SpecIF data.
 6. The **SpecIF Web API** is available in the sub-repository https://github.com/GfSE/SpecIF-OpenAPI.

 ## Examples